unixpariah/ssb/README.md

-# ssb - Simple status bar
+# Waystatus

-Ssb is a simple status bar for wlroots based compositors.
+Waystatus is a simple status bar for wlroots based compositors.

 ## Features